TridibeshSam31/Workbench/README.md

 - ⚙️ **WebContainers Integration** – Instantly run frontend/backend apps right in the browser.
 - 💻 **Terminal with xterm.js** – Fully interactive embedded terminal experience.
 - 🤖 **AI Chat Assistant** – Share files with the AI and get help, refactors, or explanations.
-- 🎤 **Voice Command Support**-
+- 🎤 **Voice Command Support**
-AI Speech Commands: Control your IDE hands-free.
+  - **AI Speech Commands**: Control your IDE hands-free.
-Example commands:
+  - **Example commands**:
-🗣️ “Save” → Saves the current file
+    - 🗣️ “Save” → Saves the current file
-🗣️ “Run” → Executes the current project in WebContainers 🗣️ “Open terminal” → Opens the built-in terminal
+    - 🗣️ “Run” → Executes the current project in WebContainers
+    - 🗣️ “Open terminal” → Opens the built-in terminal
-🗣️ “Create new file” → Generates a blank file instantly 🗣️ “Stop” → Halts running processes
+    - 🗣️ “Create new file” → Generates a blank file instantly
+    - 🗣️ “Stop” → Halts running processes

-Built using the Web Speech API with real-time feedback through the AI Assistant
+  - Built using the Web Speech API with real-time feedback through the AI Assistant.

 ---